Get Help Today(877) 648-4288

 What Are The Effects Of Using GHB?

-Gamma-Hydroxybutyrate (GHB) is a naturally occuring chemical in the brain and other parts of the body.
+Gamma-Hydroxybutyrate (GHB) is a naturally occurring chemical in the brain and other parts of the body.
 GHB can also be synthesized in a laboratory.
 The chemical is available as a liquid or as a powder to be dissolved in drinks, where it becomes clear and colorless.
 GHB is most commonly used as a Central Nervous System (CNS) Depressant to treat narcolepsy.
 The drug functions like a Benzodiazepine, and it can be addictive and inflict serious side effects.

 GHB And Date Rape

 The existence of GHB has been known since the 19th century and the drug has been used in medicine since the 1960s, but in the 1980s GHB became popular at dance clubs.
 Additionally, some people started to use GHB to enhance their performance at the gym.
 As GHB became popular for non-medical purposes, it also became used to commit sexual assault.
 GHB acquired a variety of street names, including Georgia Homeboy, Liquid X, Cherry Meth, Salty Water, and Liquid Ecstasy.

-The effects of GHB arise within 10 to 20 minutes.
+The effects of GHB kick in within 10 to 20 minutes.
 Tragically, some people have added GHB to drinks at clubs, bars, and raves to quickly incapacitate others and abuse them sexually, since a high dose of GHB will cause a person to lose consciousness.
 Often, the victim has no memory of what happened to them after drinking GHB.
 The effects of GHB, therefore, are dangerous for those who use the drug for recreation and for those who use it as a weapon.

 The Short-Term Effects Of GHB